research-technologies/hull_synchronizer/README.md

 * An instance of [Archivematica](https://www.archivematica.org/en/) and the Archivematica Storage Service
 * An instance of [Hyrax](https://github.com/samvera/hyrax), setup with the appropriate models.
 Ideally you shoud use [hull_culture](https://github.com/research-technologies/hull_culture) with [hyrax_leaf](https://github.com/research-technologies/hyrax_leaf)
 * A [Box](https://www.box.com) application and Box subscription setup using the following documentation: [Creating a Box Application](https://github.com/research-technologies/hull_synchronizer/wiki/Create-a-Box-application-with-JWT-auth)
+* An instance of CALM (via access to the CALM API)

+The application shared a storage mount with:

+* Archivematica

 ## Getting started